Sang Lan

-Sang Lan (桑兰 (桑蘭, Sāng Lán); born 11 June 1981) is a former Chinese gymnast and television personality.
+Sang Lan (桑兰 (桑蘭, Sāng Lán); born 11 June 1981) is a Chinese former artistic gymnast.
+After being paralyzed in an accident, she became a television personality and advocate for the disabled.

+Early life

+Sang was born in Ningbo; her father worked in housing management, and her mother worked in a steel factory.
+She began gymnastics at age six.
+At age 8, she was selected by a sports school away from home, after which she rarely saw her parents, who later expressed regret over not spending more time with her.

 Athletic career and injury

+Sang joined the Zhejiang provincial team in 1990, and she won the all-around and every single event final at the 1991 Zhejiang Province Championships.
+Hampered by a serious leg injury, she did not join the national team until the end of 1993.

+Though she struggled on some events, she became one of China's strongest vaulters, winning the national vault title.
+She retired in 1997 due to chronic injuries and the fact that despite her vaulting ability, she would not be selected for major international competition without stronger scores on the other apparatuses.
+Soon after, she was asked to join the national team again in hopes she could compete at the upcoming 1999 World Championships, held in Tianjin, and the 2000 Summer Olympics.
+She agreed to do so.

-Sang achieved excellence in gymnastics at a young age, winning the all-around and every single event final at the 1991 Zhejiang Province Championships.
-By 1995, she was competing nationally.
-Sang was one of China's strongest vaulters, placing second on the event at the 1995 Chinese Nationals, and gaining championship in 1997.
-While she never represented China at the Olympics or World Gymnastics Championships, she did compete at the 1996 and 1997 American Cup meets, and was selected for the 1998 Goodwill Games team.
+While she never represented China at the Olympics or World Gymnastics Championships, she did compete at the 1996 American Cup, and she was selected for the 1998 Goodwill Games team.

 In New York City at the Goodwill Games in July 1998, during warm-ups for the vault event final, Sang fell while she was performing a timer (a simple vault, used by the athlete to familiarize herself with the apparatus and warm up).
-She could not raise herself from the mat, and was taken to Nassau University Medical Center (NUMC), a Level I trauma center in East Meadow.
-She underwent spinal realignment, and cervical spine fusion, but the injury to her spinal cord was extensive, and left her paralysed from the mid-chest down.
+She could not raise herself from the mat and was taken to Nassau University Medical Center (NUMC), a Level I trauma center in East Meadow.
+She underwent spinal realignment, and cervical spine fusion, and she regained some movement.
+However, she had several fractures and dislocations of her cervical vertebrae, and the injury to her spinal cord was extensive, and she was paralysed from the mid-chest down.
+She received an experimental drug treatment to try to repair her nerves.